ardanlabs/gotraining/topics/go/design/composition/README.md

 _"You can always embed, but you cannot decompose big interfaces once they are out there.
 Keep interfaces small." - JBD_

 _"Don't design with interfaces, discover them." - Rob Pike_

+_"Dduplication is far cheaper than the wrong abstraction. - Sandi Metz_

 ## Design Guidelines